-Nicholas, Computer Information Technology majorNorwood, MADIVISON OF INFORMATION TECHNOLOGY & SCIENCES
+Nicholas, Computer Networking & Information Security majorNorwood, MADIVISON OF INFORMATION TECHNOLOGY & SCIENCES

 Core curriculum was one of the main reasons Allison came to Champlain.
 "I really like my Core classes because I can apply my knowledge and see how things connect in a variety of fields.
 Being able to think from different perspectives is a great learning opportunity.
 It gives you a tool set you can apply to any field."